beanloop/techblog/content/blog/rn-bridging-native-modules/index.md

     - Select **Objective-C File**, then **Next**.
     - Name it the same as the Swift file, in our case **MyWebView**.
 Make sure the file will be saved in the **ios** folder.
 Also, make sure the project folder is selected in **Group**.
 Select your project target.

+*Note: In Objective-C, files with the extension `.h` are header files, used for public declarations of the class.
+Files with the extension `.m` are implementation files, which contain the private implementation of the class.*

 ```m
 // MyWebView.m
 #import <Foundation/Foundation.h>